 Is a visa required to visit Nepal?

-Yes, most travellers require a tourist visa to enter Nepal.
+Yes, most travelers require a tourist visa to enter Nepal.
 Visa-on-arrival is available at Tribhuvan International Airport and land borders.
-You need a valid passport, a passport-size photo, and a visa fee.
+You need a valid passport, a passport-size photo, and payment of the visa fee.

 How long can I stay in Nepal on a tourist visa?